 We want you to be confident about how we use your personal information.
-As a regulated company and information controller we take the responsibilities for the security and management of your personal information seriously.
-That's why we invest in our systems and processes to ensure that the way we collect, use, share, and store your information meets both the regulatory and our own high standards.
+As a regulated company and information controller, we take the responsibilities for the security and management of your personal information seriously.
+That's why we invest in our systems and processes to make sure the way we collect, use, share, and store your information meets both the regulatory and our own high standards.

-If you have any questions about how we process your personal information please get in touch with us at: GI Customer Support, LV=, County Gates, Bournemouth, BH1 2NF or email us at: [email protected].
+If you have any questions about how we process personal information, please get in touch with us by writing to: GI Customer Support, LV=, County Gates, Bournemouth, BH1 2NF or email us at [email protected]

-The personal information we ask for will be used by us and third parties who process information on our behalf.
+The personal information we collect will be used by us and third parties who process information on our behalf.
 This includes organisations who administer your policy, service your claims and reinsurers.
 We don’t sell your data to anyone.

 We’ll process personal information for our legitimate interests, when we have a business reason to do so, this includes but is not limited to:

 We use a secure payment processor for all card payments.
 When a payment is processed, we share with the processor the details of the payer, such as the cardholder name and billing address.
 We also share with them contact details provided by yourself so that your bank can authenticate the transaction and help protect you against fraud.
 In response, we receive a unique transaction code and an extract of your card number, which we store as a record of the transaction.

-You can choose to renew your insurance automatically each year using these details; just let us know when you buy your policy.
+You can choose to renew your insurance automatically using these card details – just let us know when you buy your policy.
 You can change this at any time.